RecSys-lab/ViLLA-MMBench/README.md

-# MM-VideoRec
+# ViLLA-MMBench

-Welcome to the **MM-VideoRec** repository!
-This project provides the source code and fully reproducible results for our upcoming paper.
+Welcome to the **ViLLA-MMBench** repository!
+This project provides the source code and fully reproducible results for our upcoming paper submitted to **RecSys'25**.

 ## 📦 What's Included?